elizaveta-gvozdina/marketplace-analytics/README.md

 - Detect bottlenecks in delivery and fulfillment to improve efficiency and customer satisfaction
 - Deliver actionable insights that inform strategic initiatives with measurable impact

+## Methodology
+### ETL / Data Cleaning
+The raw data from the source datasets is ingested and cleaned using the following scripts:

+- [Data Preprocessing Notebook](./elt_scripts/Data Preprocessing.ipynb) — checks for missing or duplicate values and corrects formatting issues.
+- [ELT Pipeline](./elt_scripts/ELT_pipeline.py) — automates data ingestion, normalization, and storage in PostgreSQL.

 ## Data Model
 The project uses different data models across layers to balance storage efficiency and analytical usability: